747 (song)

-"747" is a song by Swedish alternative rock band Kent.
-It's the final song on their album Isola and was released as third single in July 1998 with B-sides "Din skugga" and "Elever".
+"747" is a song by the Swedish alternative rock band Kent.
+It serves as the final song on their album Isola and was released as third single in July 1998.
+The single includes the B-sides "Din skugga" and "Elever".

 It's been recorded both with Swedish and English lyrics.
-It quickly became a fan favorite, and for eight years, the band always ended their concerts with it.
+It quickly became a fan favorite, and for six years, the band always ended their concerts with it.

 Name, lyrics and theme

 In its album version, the song is 7 minutes and 47 seconds long, almost half of that as an instrumental outro with characteristic guitar riffs and keyboard melodies.
 The title is not to be found in the song, and is not a reference to the Boeing 747 airplane even though the lyrics are flight-inspired: the Swedish original, which is slightly different from the English release, describes the narrator and an unidentified second character leaving or escaping something, towards an unknown destination, on a passenger airliner.
-It closes with a crash scene, moving into the instrumental outro:
+It closes with a crash scene, moving into the instrumental outro.